 Measuring For A Window

-If you want to make stained glass windows that are going to fit into a specific place, it’s important to get the measurements accurate right from the beginning.
-It’s best to take the measurements even before you start your design, so that you can scale the pattern up easily to fit.
+If you want to make stained glass windows that are going to fit into a specific building, it’s important to get the measurements accurate right from the beginning.
+It’s best to take the measurements even before you start your design, so that you can scale your design up easily to fit.

 Do you need to measure?

-If you are learning how to make a stained glass sun catcher, or a hanging panel that doesn’t need to fit in a window frame, then you can skip the measuring and go straight to Designing or Finding a Pattern.
+You only need to take these measurements to get your panel to fit in a building.
+If you are learning how to make a stained glass sun catcher, or a hanging panel that doesn’t need to fit in a window frame you don’t need to take these measurements.
+You can go straight to Designing or Finding a Pattern.